 As is always the case when it comes to safety issues – we are following the advice of the authorities in the relevant field.
 In this case, that is the Netherlands National Institute for Public Health and the Environment (RIVM).

-In the interest of safety, health and compliance with the current national childcare guidelines, we unfortunately do not see any possibilities for offering lunchbreak care.
+In the interest of safety, health and compliance with the national childcare guidelines, we are examining the options for offering lunchbreak care per location.

 Decision tree - is childcare available for my child?

 Please note that your child can only come to daycare if he or she has no symptoms.
 The BOinK decision tree helps you to find out if your child can come to the childcare centre.
 Please check carefully before dropping off your child.
 Because: if one person from the group gets the coronavirus, the entire group could possibly have to self-isolate.
 This would have a significant impact on the children, on you and other parents, and on our team.

 Personal contribution refund payment

 Now that out-of-school care has been reopened, the payments you receive from the government have stopped.
 You will receive this refund payment at the beginning of June, we have already informed you about this.
 The government (SVB) will pay the amount up to the state benchmark, and you will receive the other element from us.
 You do not have to apply for this.
 For more information about the reimbursement and the different situations, please go to the national government website (in Dutch).